daviscyl/Self-Driving-Car-Lane_Search/README.md

 #### 5. Calculated the Radius of Curvature, and Lane Center Deviation

-I used the function `curvature_radius()` to calculate the line radius of curvature in lines 428 through 431 in my code in `utils.py` and this function is called whenever `Lane_Finder.pipeline()` updates the pixels of right and left line pixels via `Line.update_pixels()`, and calls `curvature_radius()` in line 415 in `Line.update_pixels()`.
+I used the function `curvature_radius()` to calculate the line radius of curvature in lines 428 through 431 in `utils.py` and this function is called whenever `Lane_Finder.pipeline()` updates the pixels of right and left line pixels via `Line.update_pixels()`, and calls `curvature_radius()` in line 415 in `Line.update_pixels()`.
 The final curvature of radius is calculated in line 297 in `utils.py` inside the `Lane_Finder.piepline()` by taking the average of the right line and the left line curvature radius over the last 3 frames.

-The curvature of raius value tend to go wild when the vehicle is traveling generally straight lines in the video, and to handle this I did a final check before putting this info to the final output image in line 304 of `utils.py` by comparing the calculated value with the `Lane_Finder`'s defined maximum value `Lane_Finder.max_radius` which is defined in line 48 of `utils.py` to be 6000 meters, and if the caculated radius exeeds the max value allowed, the pipeline would simply project `Inf.` to the image to denote the situation where the vehicle is traveling straight line.
+The curvature of raius value tend to go wild when the vehicle is traveling generally straight lines in the video, and to handle this I did a final check before putting this info to the final output image in line 304 of `utils.py` by comparing the calculated value with the `Lane_Finder`'s defined maximum value `Lane_Finder.max_radius` which is defined in `Lane_Finder.__init__()` to be 6000 meters, and if the caculated radius exeeds the max value allowed, the pipeline would simply project `Inf.` to the image to denote the situation where the vehicle is traveling straight line.

 The `Line.line_base_pos` is a propety in `Line` object, and is updated whenever `Line.update_pixels()` is called, and this happens at line 417 in `utils.py`.
 The final diviation is calcuated by taking the average of right and left line deviation over the past 25 frames.